 Trade marks confer rights Trade mark protection usually arises from the entry of the sign in the Register kept by the DPMA.
-Trade mark protection may also arise from the public recognition as a trade mark acquired due to intensive use of a sign in trade or by its general reputation.
-Upon registration of your trade mark in the Register of the DPMA, you obtain the exclusive right to decide how the trade mark is used for the protected goods and services and to prohibit others from using a sign, as a trade mark, that is identical or confusingly similar to your trade mark.
-The registration of your trade mark in the Trade Mark Register makes it easier to enforce your legal claims to the trade mark.
-Registration certificate and register extract are proof that you are entitled to the registered trade mark.
+It gives you the right to prohibit others from using an identical or confusingly similar sign in trade as a mark.
+Entry of the trade mark in the Trade Mark Register makes it easier for you to enforce your legal claims to the trade mark.
+The registration certificate and the register extract are proof that you are entitled to the registered trade mark.
 The trade mark registration gives you a means to act against any unauthorised person who infringes your rights.
 In case of wilful or negligent infringement of your trade mark rights, you can seek injunctive relief or may be entitled to damages.
-Unlawfully marked objects may be seized and destroyed by customs authorities when the unlawfully marked goods are imported or exported and even during transit, if appropriate.
-In business, you may use the ® symbol (letter R in a circle) with registered trade marks, which indicates to others that the sign is a register trade mark.
-Certification marks and collective marks Since 14 January 2019, the certification mark has enabled neutral certification companies to obtain trade mark protection for their quality seals or test labels in Germany, for example, the textile logo "Grüner Knopf" (green button).
-Unlike an individual trade mark, it does not focus on the function of the trade mark as an indication of origin, but on the guarantee function.
-In the regulations governing use of the trade mark, which are published in the Register of the DPMA upon registration of a certification mark, the owner of the trade mark must specify the guaranteed product characteristics, the conditions of use and the testing and monitoring measures.
-By contrast, a collective mark is an indication of the origin of the products which bear the mark from a certain association.
-Therefore, only associations having legal capacity or legal persons governed by public law may apply for a collective mark.
+Unlawfully marked objects may also be seized and destroyed by customs authorities when the unlawfully marked goods are imported or exported.
 Who can be the owner of a trade mark?
 As a rule, any company or any private individual can apply for a trade mark for any type of goods or services.
 A business establishment is not necessary.
-However, special provisions apply to certification marks and collective marks.
-The road to trade mark protection Far more than 800,000 trade marks are registered in the Register of the DPMA - and new trade marks are being added daily.
+In business life, you may choose to use the ® symbol with registered trade marks.
+This indicates to others that the sign is a registered, protected trade mark.
+The road to trade mark protection Far more than 780,000 trade marks are registered in the Register of the DPMA - and new trade marks are being added daily.
 What signs are eligible for protection and what signs are not?
 What must be considered when filing an application?
 Our brochure aims at providing a quick overview of what is important with regard to registration and what rights your trade mark gives to you.
 Please bear in mind that trade mark law and practice are complex issues that require great care.
-This is true for the trade mark search for competing earlier rights, which you have to carry out before filing an application, as well as the (self-critical) predictions of the protectability of your trade mark to be made by you and also for the examination of the application and the registration performed by our experts.
+This is true for the advance trade mark search, which is your responsibility, and also for the examination of the application and the registration performed by our experts.
+We wish you success with your application.